-Trip Planner: Europe / Ireland / Province of Leinster / County Wicklow / Enniskerry / Nature / Powerscourt Waterfall
+Trip Planner: Europe / Ireland / Province of Leinster / County Wicklow / Enniskerry / Powerscourt Waterfall

 Powerscourt Waterfall, Ireland's tallest waterfall, has attracted visitors to the bottom of the Wicklow Mountains for more than 200 years.
 See the stunning waters, which fall 121 m (398 ft).
 Explore the park's pathways, or enjoy a picnic and the nearby playground.
 Admire the beech, oak, larch, pine, and giant redwood trees, which were introduced to the region in the 18th century.
 Watch for wildlife, including native birds and the Sika Deer.
 The Powersourt Estate, a 13th-century home located 5 km (3 mi) from the site, owns the waterfall and its valley.
 The home is also open to the public.
-Put Powerscourt Waterfall into our Enniskerry travel itinerary maker and find out what's close by, where to stay, and where to head next.
+Take a look at our Enniskerry travel planner to schedule your visit to Powerscourt Waterfall and learn about what else to see and do during your holiday.

 Unable to display map at this time.
 Please try again later.